tom-hilton/kmeans-embed/README.md

 Once cloned, on both platforms you then create and activate a conda environment in which to compile the program.
 Run the commands below at your terminal, replacing `<ENV_NAME>` with a name of your choosing:

-`conda create -n <ENV_NAME> -c conda-forge cmake llvm-openmp cxx-compiler c-compiler opencv hdf5 highfive`
+`conda create -n <ENV_NAME> -c conda-forge cmake llvm-openmp cxx-compiler c-compiler opencv hdf5 highfive armadillo`

 `conda activate <ENV_NAME>`